mschwaig/laut/README.md

 TODOs/next steps:

 * figure out if legacy signatures should be allowed closer to the root of the dependency tree than regular signatures or not
-* try resovling with proper signatues first and then fall back to the legacy ones, so we have the best possible guarantee

 RECOMMENDATIONS by numinit
 https://www.usenix.org/system/files/1401_08-12_mickens.pdf